meodai/palette-aldente/README.md

 # Palette Aldente 🍝

-Color palette parser that helps maintaining and publishing your favourite color palettes:
+Introducing the ultimate color palette companion: **Palette Aldente** [alˈdɛnte]!
+Keep your favorite color schemes organized and easily accessible for all your creative needs.

 - Makes sure your `yml` or `json` is actually valid
 - Exports it to JSON